Set up MySQL service

-You cannot use multiple databases with Magento Commerce at this time.
-You can create multiple endpoints to restrict access to the
+You cannot use multiple databases with Magento Commerce at this time, but you can create multiple endpoints to restrict access to the

 Use a nested array to define the endpoints for specific user access.
-Each endpoint can have access to one or more schemas (databases), and can have different levels of permission on each.
+Each endpoint can designate access to one or more schemas (databases) and different levels of permission on each.

 The valid permission levels are:

 ro: Only SELECT queries are allowed.

-rw: SELECT queries as well as INSERT/UPDATE/DELETE queries are allowed.
+rw: SELECT queries and INSERT, UPDATE, and DELETE queries are allowed.

 admin: All queries are allowed, including DDL queries (CREATE TABLE, DROP TABLE, and so on).